10 Simple Steps

-Your first step is to take your ambition seriously.
-The difference between big ideas that go nowhere and small ideas that change your world…is a plan.
-In this case we’re talking about a structured perspective that includes an executive summary, basic biz-description/pitch, an outline of products/services, financials, development approach, etc. Modern software makes it much more effective these days.
+Your first step is to take your idea seriously.
+The difference between big ideas that go nowhere and small ideas that change your world…is a solid plan.
+In this case we’re talking about a structured perspective that includes an executive summary, basic description/pitch, an outline of products/services, financials, development approach, etc.

-With an initial plan built, or its foundation, it’s time to incorporate.
-Among many other benefits the process protects you, secures your brand name by registering/filing it with the state, and integrates aspects of steps 3 (taxes) and 4 (licensing).
-But before you can do all this, you must first choose what kind of business structure or legal entity serves you best.
-For entrepreneurs it’s typically an LLC.
+With an initial plan built, it’s time to register your business with the state.
+Among many other benefits the process protects your personal assets and secures your brand name by filing it with the state.
+But before you can do all this, choose the business entity that serves you best.

 Take Action: If you’re doing this on your own you’ll want to head on over to the ND Taxpayer Access Point (TAP) website and create an account, then bookmark their New Businesses section which will come in handy.